mapbender/mapbender-documentation/en/architecture/translation.rst

 This is what you have to do:

-* Option 1: send the new yml-files for your language to the Mapbender developer (mapbender@osgeo.org) or
+* Option 1: send the new yaml-files for your language to the Mapbender developer (mapbender@osgeo.org) or

 * Option 2: create a pull request on GitHub.